agility/agility-content-management-js-sdk/README.md

-# Agility Management JS SDK
+# Agility Content Management JS SDK
 This is the official JavaScript library for inserting, updating, managing and importing content, pages and media in your [Agility CMS](https://agilitycms.com) instance.

 Don't have an Agility CMS instance?
 Sign up for [Free (forever)](https://account.agilitycms.com/sign-up?product=agility-free) today!